The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

 We then decompose $\xi(s,\mu)$ into Legendre polynomials,

 We measure the monopole and quadrupole ($\ell=0,2$), which are the first non-zero Legendre multipoles of the redshift-space two-point correlation function.
-To account for the selection function, we generate uniform random samples that are 50 times larger than the One-Percent data and use them to estimate the data-random and random-random pair counts for each tracer.
-We estimate the two-point correlation functions using the Python package \textsc{pycorr}\footnote{https://github.com/cosmodesi/pycorr}, which is a wrapper for correlation function estimation wrapping a modified version of \textsc{Corrfunc} \citep{Corrfunc2020}.
+To account for the selection function, we generate random samples that are 50 times larger than the One-Percent data and use them to estimate the data-random and random-random pair counts for each tracer.
+We estimate the two-point correlation functions using the Python package \textsc{pycorr}\footnote{\url{https://github.com/cosmodesi/pycorr}}, which is a wrapper for correlation function estimation wrapping a modified version of \textsc{Corrfunc} \citep{Corrfunc2020}.
+For the Uchuu lightcones, we create a different set of uniform randoms for each tracer, which match the same footprint as the mocks.

-The data sample is primarily weighted using the Pairwise Inverse Probability (PIP) weights \citep{lasker23a} , which reflect whether pairs of galaxies would have been observed in 128 alternate realizations of DESI, in addition to which pairs are observed in the actual survey.
-The PIP weights are combined with FKP weights, $w_\mathrm{FKP}$, to account for the inhomogeneous sampling density of the data sample, which are defined as:
+The data sample is primarily weighted using the Pairwise Inverse Probability (PIP) weights \citep{BianchiAndPercival}, which reflect whether pairs of galaxies would have been observed in 128 alternate realizations of DESI, in addition to which pairs are observed in the actual survey \citep{lasker24a}.
+The PIP weights are combined with FKP weights \citep{Feldman1994}, $w_\mathrm{FKP}$, to account for the inhomogeneous sampling density of the data sample, which are defined as